wildwinter/dink/README.md

 Your Ink will work in your runtime as normal, but Dink adds extra info specifically for lines of dialogue and helps you manage the production.

-* The `DinkCompiler`:
+- **The `DinkCompiler`**:

-  * Compiles your Ink as normal, but also extracts text lines for localisation, and parses out extra information such as who is saying which line and bundles it all up for your runtime.
+  - Compiles your Ink as normal, but also extracts text lines for localisation, and parses out extra information such as who is saying which line and bundles it all up for your runtime.
-  * Optionally exports recording scripts, localisation files, and lists of where lines came from.
+  - Optionally exports recording scripts, localisation files, and lists of where lines came from.
-  * Helps you manage the status of each individual line - is it first draft?
+  - Helps you manage the status of each individual line - is it first draft?
 Has it been recorded?
 And produces overview statistics - how many lines are still to be completed?
 How many lines still need to be recorded by a particular actor?
-  * Can generate a placeholder audio file for each line for testing.
+  - Can generate a placeholder audio file for each line for testing.
-  * Can run in [live mode](#live-mode) which means it'll keep re-exporting your data every time you edit the Ink files.
+  - Can run in [live mode](#live-mode) which means it'll keep re-exporting your data every time you edit the Ink files.
-* Utilities:
+- **Utilities**:
-  * `DinkVoiceExport` - collects together source WAV files with certain criteria, to make them easier for audio processing.
+  - `DinkVoiceExport` - collects together source WAV files with certain criteria to make them easier for audio processing.
+For example, if you want to process all the recorded lines for a particular character, this collects them.
+Or all the lines marked `#vo:radio`.

 ### Contents